EricDahlvang/BotBuilderSkillsVSIX-V4/src/UncompressedProjectTemplates/EchoSkillBot/README.md

 ## Key concepts in this sample

 The solution includes a parent bot (`EchoBot`) skill and shows how a skill can respond and send messages to a calling bot.
-  - An [AllowedSkillsClaimsValidator](Authentication/AllowedCallersClaimsValidator.cs) class that is used to authenticate that responses sent to the bot are coming from the configured bots only
+  - An [AllowedCallersClaimsValidator](Authentication/AllowedCallersClaimsValidator.cs) class that is used to authenticate that responses sent to it are coming from the configured bots only.
+If AllowedCallers in appsettings.json is empty, any RootBot can call the skill.
   - A [Startup](SimpleRootBot/Startup.cs) class that shows how to register the different components for dependency injection
-  - A [sample skill manifest](EchoSkillBot/wwwroot/manifest/echoskillbot-manifest-1.0.json) that describes what the skill can do
+  - A [sample skill manifest](wwwroot/manifest/echoskillbot-manifest-1.0.json) that describes what the skill can do

 ## To try this sample